Last Updated on December 27, 2020

 20. See Small-Town Colombia in Villa de Leyva

 About three hours by bus from Bogota, the town of Villa de Leyva is a charming example of colonial architecture.
 Here you’ll find a main plaza perfect for a quiet a meal and drinks.
-This stop is often combined with a tour of Zipaquira.
+This trip is sometimes combined with a tour of Zipaquira.

 21. Get Out in Nature at Chicaque Natural Park